zack-bitcoin/amoveo/docs/faq.md

-> Is a Channel server host is essentially a market maker?
+> A Channel server host is essentially a market maker?

  A channel server can be market maker.
 It is also possible to have a channel server that only processes lightning payments, and has no markets.
 There could be a channel server that is just for playing black jack the gambling card game.